jesimone57/movieproject/README.md

 ## Limitations
 As with any large undertaking unfortunately there are limitations that come into play.
 These are:
-1. I had to limit the number of actor/actresses to around 150 for the actor filmographies.
-Some of your faviorites may be missing from the list.
+1. I had to limit the number of actor/actresses to around 250 for the actor filmographies.
+Some of your favorites may be missing from the list.
-All the important actors from this period are there.
+All the important actors from this period are there though.
 2. I had to limit the number of movies per actor filmography to around 25.
 Some actors/actress had short careers.
 Take Grace Kelley for example.
 She only made 11 movies before leaving Hollywood.
 Others had prolific careers spanning decades with over a hundred acting credits.
 I started with 10 movies per actor, then went to 20 and finally settled on a minimum of 25 if possible.
 3. Unfortunately AI chatbot technology is not perfect and the data is not perfect.
-There is gaps due to missing data that the chatbot could not find as well as IMDB actor, movie or director links that are incorrect.
+There are gaps due to missing data that the chatbot could not find as well as IMDB actor, movie or director links that are incorrect.
 This is just a deficiency we must live with.
-4. Approximately 4000 movies are currently in the movie database for searching.
-This is not a comprehensive list, but is representative of the "best" movies from 1890 up through 2007.
+4. Approximately 4200 movies are currently in the movie database for searching.
+This is not a comprehensive list, but is representative of the "best" movies from the birth of cinema in 1890 up through 2010.

-Search Movies by Title
+Search Movies
 -------------
+- Search the entire database of all movies (approximately 4200) by simply clicking the search button
-- Find movies by partial title text.
+- Search movies by complete or partial title text.
+- Search movies by genre:  Drama.
+- Search movies by multiple genres:  Rom,Com  (Note: OK to abbreviate)
+- Search movies by director: hitch  (OK to abbreviate hitch for Alfred Hitchcock)
+- Search movies by actors either one or more:  gable, colbert  (This will list all movies starring Clark Gable and Claudette Colbert)
-- Find movies in a given date range.
+- Search movies in a given year or year range
+- Search for movies that won Oscars for Best Picture, Best Actress, etc.
+- Search all movies having a minimum IMDB rating or above
+- Search movies by production studio
+- Optional sort any column either ascending or descending by clicking the up/down arrows on the given column
-- Optional sort (title, year, rating).
+- Optional default sort the results by title, year or rating.
-- Optional filters: genres (1 or more), release year, actor

 Search Actor Filmographies by Actor
 --------------